skybrian/repeat-test/docs/3_multiple_inputs.md

 });
 ```

-The `arb.record()` function returns an Arbitrary that generates JavaScript
+The `arb.object()` function returns an Arbitrary that generates JavaScript
-objects with a fixed list of keys.
-The value of each field is chosen
+objects with a fixed list of properties.
+The value of each property is chosen
 independently.
 That's just what we want in this case: there should be no
-relationship between the prefix and the suffix.
+relationship between the prefix and the suffix. [^1]

-Considered in terms of sets, `arb.records` takes multiple sets (Arbitraries) as
-input and returns a bigger set as output.
-To get the size of the output set, you
-*multiply* the sizes of each *occurance* of an input set.
-For example, since
-`arb.string()` appears twice, each occurrence is independent and a different
-string will be picked each time. [^1]

 ## A choice that depends on a previous choice